suiisharma/suiisharma/README.md

 ## 👨‍💻 About Me

 I'm a Computer Science student at NIT Hamirpur, currently in my 3rd year.
 I have a passion for coding and enjoy working on various web and software development projects.
-My goal is to delve into the world of Machine Learning and Android development in the future.
+My goal is to delve into the world of Machine Learning and Android developent in the future.

 ## 🛠️ Skills